devtut/generate/docs/r/pivot-and-unpivot-with-data-table.md

 ---
-metaTitle: "Pivot and unpivot with data.table"
+metaTitle: "R - Pivot and unpivot with data.table"
 description: "Pivot and unpivot tabular data with data.table - I, Pivot and unpivot tabular data with data.table - II"
 ---